 Highly Skilled Manpower

-Singapore has sufficient and quality manpower to meet the needs of businesses.
-We are continually upgrading our manpower and plan ahead for anticipated demand.
+To meet the needs of businesses, we are continually upgrading our manpower and plan ahead for anticipated demand.
 In October 2007, a $76 million Precision Engineering manpower initiative was launched to attract a new generation of engineering talent to join the PE industry, and to upgrade & deepen the capabilities of our PE manpower base.
 Since the launch, more than 800 diploma-level graduates have been trained and placed in the PE industry.